Oxgangs high rise flats

 The original name of the group of three blocks was "Comiston Luxury Flats".
 They boasted outstanding views across Edinburgh, and offered a much better place to live than the slums of the inner city.
 However, a short while after their completion several problems were drawn into attention such as dampness, and after the 1970s the original families were beginning to move out of the blocks in search of other housing.

-By the 1980s they had become a very undesirable and run-down place to live, drugs and crime blighted the tower blocks and the people that lived in them.
-Only the desperate came to live in them and by this time they contained very few families.
-Structurally, the towers were suffering from neglect and because of this they were steadily but rapidly falling into disrepair.
-But nonetheless a community spirit existed and in 2000 frustrated tenants of the towers decided to hold a meeting with the council to try to find out the long-term future of the flats.
-The council told them that nothing was possible for at least another 10 years and because of this the tenants held a campaign to have the flats demolished, and with the help of a local MSP they won it.
 In 2003, Social Justice Minister Margaret Curran announced £10,000,000 in funding for demolition of the blocks and rebuilding of affordable housing on the site.
 Work began in 2003 with the decanting of Capelaw Court and by 2004 it was empty, finally being demolished (with the use of controlled explosives) on 17 April 2005.
 The demolition was screened live worldwide by the National Geographic Channel.
 Allermuir and Caerketton Court were next and they were both demolished within seconds of each other on 26 November 2006.
 On the site of Capelaw Court, 60 flats and 31 houses were built (managed by Dunedin Canmore Housing Association, Communities Scotland and the city council, in partnership).
 The first residents moved back to the new homes in early 2007.
 The site of the other two tower blocks is currently being developed into more housing.
 The whole project was due to be completed in around 2009/10.